Eve Ensler: Activism

 In 2011, V-Day and the Fondation Panzi (DRC), with support from UNICEF, opened the City of Joy, a new community for women survivors of gender violence in Bukavu, Democratic Republic of Congo (DRC).
 City of Joy provides up to 180 Congolese women a year with an opportunity to benefit from group therapy; self-defense training; comprehensive sexuality education (covering HIV/AIDS, family planning); economic empowerment; storytelling; dance; theater; ecology and horticulture.
 Created from their vision, Congolese women run, operate and direct City of Joy themselves.
 The City of Joy celebrated its first graduating class in February 2012.
 The story of the City of Joy, including V's involvement, is portrayed in the documentary City of Joy, screening on Netflix.

 In 2012, along with the V-Day movement, V created One Billion Rising, a global protest campaign to end violence, and promote justice and gender equality for women.
 On February 14, 2013, V-Day's 15th anniversary, women and men in countries around the world held dance actions to demand an end to violence against women and girls.

-In 2016, V co-signed a letter to Ban Ki-Moon calling for a more humane drug policy, along with Warren Buffett, John Legend and Elizabeth Warren.
+In 2016, V co-signed a letter to Ban Ki-moon calling for a more humane drug policy, along with Warren Buffett, John Legend and Elizabeth Warren.

-In 2017 in an opinion piece in The Guardian V voiced harsh criticism of the newly inaugurated president of the United States, Donald Trump, referring to him as a "self-confessed sexual assaulter" and "our predator-in-chief".
+In 2017 in an opinion piece in The Guardian V voiced criticism of the newly inaugurated president of the United States, Donald Trump, referring to him as a "self-confessed sexual assaulter" and "our predator-in-chief".

 In 2020, V endorsed Senator Bernie Sanders for President of the United States in the 2020 election.

 Selected awards and honors

-Ensler has received numerous awards for her artistic and humanitarian work:
+V has received numerous awards for her artistic and humanitarian work: